 - Each Local League shall make a per member payment (PMP) directly to LWVUS.

-- Each Local League shall pay annually to LWVWEN a per member assessment (PMA) as determined at Annual Meeting.
+- Each Local League shall pay annually to LWVWI a per member assessment (PMA) as determined at Annual Meeting.

 - MAL dues shall be determined at Annual Meeting.

 - When two or more members reside in a common household at the same address, the single member assessment or dues shall be paid for the first member and a payment equal to one-half the PMA shall be paid for each additional member.

 - The PMA for full-time students who are members of Local Leagues shall be one-half the regular assessment.
 Full-time students may be MALs with dues at one-half the regular MAL dues.

 - All funds held by a Local League or a State Unit from which recognition has been withdrawn shall be property of LWVWI.

 The Annual Meeting shall adopt a budget for the next fiscal year.
 The budget shall be prepared by a committee appointed for that purpose at least four months in advance of the Annual Meeting.
 The treasurer shall be a member of the budget committee, but shall not serve as chair.
 The budget committee shall present its proposed budget to the State Board for consideration prior to its distribution in advance of the Annual Meeting.
 A copy of the budget shall be sent to Local League presidents and State Unit chairs at least sixty days in advance of the Annual Meeting.
 In no case shall notice of any anticipated PMA change be sent later than April 1.